brendonnewt/algorithm-app/README.md

 The plan is to implement many popular algorithms and eventually provide a UI that can be used to run the algorithms on desired inputs to observe and study the output.

-### Note: Only the some of the algorithms implemented will make it to the UI, many more will have implementations with documentation in the source code

 ## Documentation

 To view the full documentation for this project, including **time complexities** and other helpful notes about the algorithms: